August Borsig: Career

 Starting 1851, foreign railway companies also began to order Borsig locomotives, among them the Warsaw–Vienna Railway and the Seeländische Eisenbahn.
-After the 500th locomotive had been completed in 1854, Borsig was made Geheimer Kommerzienrat (Secret Commerce Councillor).
+After the 500th locomotive had been completed in 1854, Borsig was made Geheimer Kommerzienrat (Privy Councillor of Commerce).
 This allowed him to tighten his monopoly position, and in 1854, 67 of the 68 new Prussian locomotives came from Borsig factories.

 The increasing number of orders had also increased Borsig's private wealth, and he soon became a rich entrepreneur who was not averse to splendor and a patron for many artists.
-Some years earlier, his magnificent villa in Berlin-Moabit had been completed, fulfilling a dream of Borsig's.
+Some years earlier, his magnificent villa (de:Villa Borsig, built 1842–1845 in Berlin-Moabit) had been completed, fulfilling a dream of Borsig's.

-August Borsig was said to be a strict, but fair boss with a zest for action.
-For his workers, he set up non-profit health insurance (aka "sickness fund"), a funeral expense fund (German: Bestattungskasse), and a savings bank.
-His company had an instruction room, a dining room and a bath with swimming pool.
+August Borsig was said to be a strict but fair boss, with a zest for action.
+For his workers, he set up a non-profit health insurance (aka "sickness fund"), a funeral expenses fund (Bestattungskasse), and a savings bank (Sparkasse).
+His company had an instruction room, a dining room and a spa with swimming pools.